etro-js/etro/CONTRIBUTING.md

   to lint the code, generate the [dist](dist) files and run unit tests on them.
 It may be helpful to put these commands in a pre-commit hook.

 - Commit your changes
-  - Please avoid squashing all your commits into one; we try to keep each commit atomic in the `master` branch
+  - Please avoid squashing all your commits into one; we try to keep each commit atomic.
   - Please follow these commit message guidelines:
-    - Optionally, begin each commit message with [an appropriate emoji](https://gitmoji.carloscuesta.me/)
+    - Optionally, prefix each commit message with [an appropriate emoji](https://gitmoji.dev)
-    - Then, write a concise summary of your changes.
-If you feel you need to, bullet the main idea of your changes in the description and/or explain why you made the changes.
     - Write in the imperative tense
-    - The first line should be 50 characters or less.
-Wrap lines after around 72 characters (for Vim add `filetype indent plugin on` to ~/.vimrc, and its enabled by default in Atom).
+    - Wrap lines after 72 characters (for Vim add `filetype indent plugin on` to ~/.vimrc, it's enabled by default in Atom).
-    - *Example:*
+    - Example:

       ```
       :emoji: One-liner